About this minor

 Method of eximination:

-- A final written exam, covering the content of the three modules;
+A final presentation, covering the content of the three modules in a holistic manner.

-- Professional behaviour.
-In order to maintain the professional behaviour unaffected, a student can skip one mandatory session per module only.
+Professional conduct.
+In order to maintain the professional conduct unaffected, a student can skip one mandatory session per module only.

 Composition of final grade: